NOLab/FDTD_Neurons/README.md

 # FDTD_Neurons

-Scipts and matlab codes used to generate the simulations data in the article Multiscale Characterization of Myelin Distribution with Polarized THG Microscopy
+Lumerical Scripts and Matlab codes used to generate the simulations data in the article "Multiscale characterization of myelin distribution with polarized THG microscopy"